E-class lifeboat

+The E-class lifeboat forms part of the Royal National Lifeboat Institution (RNLI) lifeboat fleet of the United Kingdom, operating exclusively in the tidal reach of the River Thames in London.

+History

-The E-class lifeboat forms part of the RNLI fleet in the United Kingdom, operating exclusively in the tidal reach of the River Thames in London.
-The class was introduced in 2002 to serve the tidal reach of the River Thames, which had not previously been covered by an RNLI rescue service, as a result of a much delayed inquiry into the Marchioness disaster in 1989, in which 51 people died.
-The inquiry criticised the lack of a rescue service for the tidal Thames, and the UK government asked the Maritime and Coastguard Agency, the Port of London Authority and the RNLI to work together to set up a dedicated Search and Rescue service for this stretch of the river.
+The class was introduced in 2002, to serve the River Thames, which had not previously been covered by an RNLI rescue service.
+This was the result of a much delayed inquiry into the Marchioness disaster in 1989, in which 51 people died.
+The inquiry criticised the lack of a rescue service for the tidal Thames, and the UK government asked the Maritime and Coastguard Agency, the Port of London Authority and the RNLI to work together, to set up a dedicated Search and Rescue service for this stretch of the river.